AshampooSystems/boden/docs/docs/reference/foundation/application_controller.md

 # ApplicationController

+A base class for managing the lifecycle of your Boden-based application.

-Base class for your ApplicationController.
+Inherit from this class to create an application controller for your application.

 ## Declaration